usc-isi-i2/rltk/docs/scaling_and_optimization.rst

     python -m rltk remote.worker <scheduler ip>:8786 --nprocs <processors>

 Second, change a bit of your code and run it.
-The API for distributed computing is really like `rltk.ParallelProcessor`.
+The API for distributed computing is really like `pyrallel.ParallelProcessor`.
 But you need a `rltk.remote.Remote` object which connects to the scheduler and an instance of `rltk.remote.Task` which has a input and a output handler.

 .. code-block:: python